KQDS-TV: History

-Programming

-Syndicated programming

-Syndicated programs broadcast on KQDS include Divorce Court, Family Feud, The People's Court and The Big Bang Theory among others.
+On November 30, 2021, Forum Communications (owner of ABC affiliate WDAY-TV in Fargo) announced its intent to purchase KQDS, as well as KVRR and its satellites, from Red River Broadcasting for $24 million.
+Forum had sought a waiver from the FCC allowing it to own a second top–four ranked full-power station in the Fargo–Grand Forks market, though it would not consolidate the newsrooms of WDAY and KVRR.
+In the absence of FCC action, the deal was terminated in June 2023.
+On December 1, 2023, it was announced that Red River would sell the stations to the Coastal Television Broadcasting Group; the sale was completed on April 5, 2024.

 News operation

 In its early years as a Fox affiliate, KQDS entered into a news share agreement with NBC affiliate KBJR to produce a 9 p.m. newscast; the program was broadcast out of KBJR's studios on South Lake Avenue in Duluth, and was anchored by Mark Mallory with weather and sports segments respectively helmed by meteorologist Paul Heggen and sports anchor Tom Hansen.
 The program was canceled after about nine months due to low ratings, and was replaced by a half-hour simulcast of CNN Headline News.
-KBJR would not produce a primetime newscast again until September 2002, when that station launched a UPN affiliate on its second digital subchannel.
+KBJR would not produce a prime time newscast again until September 2002, when that station launched a UPN affiliate on its second digital subchannel.

 In its first ratings period in May 2007, KQDS placed third among all evening newscasts in the Duluth market.
 The station drew more viewers than KBJR's Northland's NewsCenter Tonight at 9 and KDLH's 10 p.m. newscast.
 In August of that year, after just six months on the air, KQDS's news operation was nominated for three Upper Midwest Emmy Awards in the categories of "Best Newscast", "Best News Special" and "Investigative Series".
 In July 2009, KQDS registered its best newscast ratings period to date, placing third with about 8,650 viewers (about 2,000 fewer viewers than KBJR's 10 p.m. newscast).
 In the fall of 2009, the station won two regional Emmy Awards for "Best Newscast" and "Overall Station Excellence".
 On June 28, 2010, KQDS debuted a half-hour weeknight newscast at 6 p.m.